Summary: If you have the cash to pay for a home in full, should you? Or is it better to take out a mortgage? We’ll discuss this in this article.

 There are definitely some pros and cons to buying an Oregon home with all cash, just as there are some perks and drawbacks to taking out a mortgage.
 At the end of the day, you’ll want to carefully assess what your short-term and long-term goals are, what your financial situation is like, and how much of a risk you’re willing to take.

 Do you need a mortgage to finance a home in Oregon?
 We can help.
-At Sammamish Mortgage we’ve been helping buyers across the Pacific Northwest obtain the mortgages they need to make their dreams of homeownership a reality for years.
-Call us at 1-800-304-6803 or email us at firstname.lastname@example.org to get started today!
+At Sammamish Mortgage we’ve been helping buyers across the Pacific Northwest obtain the mortgages they need to make their dreams of homeownership a reality since 1992.
+We offer a variety of mortgage programs in Washington, Oregon, Colorado, and Idaho.
+Call us to get started today!